rschultheis/tcfg/README.md

 * **Environment overrides** which can be defined in special 'environments' sections of either tcfg.yml or tcfg.secret.yml

 * **Environment variables** can override any peice of configuration.
-A Special T_ENVIRONMENT environment variable can be used for macro level control of all environment based overrides.
+A Special TCFG_ENVIRONMENT environment variable can be used for macro level control of all environment based overrides.